AndreaDiotallevi/learning-journal/daily-notes.md

     - Input: 0 -> Output: nil
   - **Refactor the code if necessary**.
   - **Continue writing tests until the method is covered**.
 - Testing state v behaviour: the test is written from the point of view of the user.
 You should never look inside, but instead use methods to check things inside the class.
 As soon as the user needs something, the store method will need to change, but not the tests.
 - Additional notes: `Rspec -fd` shows a more detailed message.
 - I paired with Zak and, since he was a bit behind me, I had the opportunity to explain things and consolidate my learning.
 Although a bit slow, the pairing was good as we both were listening to each other and respected the roles of the driver and navigator.
+In addition, writing down notes on paper helped us keep track or our progress and solve the challenges.